percy/cli/packages/cli-command/README.md

 this option will add shared percy flags to accepted command-line arguments and provide the command callback with a percy instance initialized with the provided options.

-When the `percy` definition option is `true`, shared percy flags will not be accpeted, but a default percy instance will still be provided to the command callback when run.
-Regardless of the `percy` option, if the environment variable `PERCY_ENABLE` is `0`, the callback _will not_ recieve a percy instance (and can act accordingly).
+When the `percy` definition option is `true`, shared percy flags will not be accepted, but a default percy instance will still be provided to the command callback when run.
+Regardless of the `percy` option, if the environment variable `PERCY_ENABLE` is `0`, the callback _will not_ receive a percy instance (and can act accordingly).

 - `percy` — Enables creation of a `@percy/core` instance initialized with provided options.